-Sumo Logic Search supports using metadata tags in your messages such as Source Host and Source Category.
+Sumo Logic has built-in metadata fields that are tagged to your log messages, such as Source Host and Source Category.
 This metadata is attached to your log messages at collection-time.
-All metadata is determined by the values you enter when you configure a Source.
 These tags are very important since they provide valuable keywords and terms you can use to find targeted results in search queries.

 - Collector.
 The name of the Collector entered at activation time.